Sequence and Consequence: Completeness for

 \section{Completeness for \vflat}

-Now we turn towards our completeness result for \vflat.
-We will prove that \vflat is complete for finite ordinal sequence frames.
-We build on our earlier definitions, now assuming that our underlying logic \textsf{L} includes $\vflat$.
-The following definitions will turn out to be helpful, where $\tau$ is any list: \begin{definition}~ \begin{itemize} \item $\tau$ is \emph{orderly} iff $\makesentence{\tau}$ is consistent, $\tau$ is non-empty, any two elements of $\tau$ are jointly inconsistent, and $\bot$ never occurs in $\tau$ except possibly as the final element. \item $\tau$ is \emph{direct} iff $\tau$ is orderly and there is a orderly list of elements of $\tau$ that has the same last element as $\tau$ and includes at least two elements of $\tau$, but does not include every element of $\tau$. \item $\tau$ is \emph{circuitous} iff $\tau$ is orderly and not direct and has length at least 3. \end{itemize} \end{definition}
+The model construction in the previous section gave a procedure for turning a \stal-state description into a pointed order model in which that state description is true.
+The order models generated by this description are very far from being flat: in fact, when $w\ne v$ and $v\in R(w)$, $R(w)$ and $R(v)$ have just one common member, namely $v$.
+In this section, we will prove a completeness theorem for \vflat, based on a procedure for turning a \vflat-state description into a pointed ordinal sequence model (a fortiori, a flat order model) in which it is true.
+This will take a bit more work, though the basic intuitions are similar.
+We build on our earlier definitions, now assuming that our underlying logic \textsf{L} includes $\vflat$: \begin{definition} Where $\tau$ is any list of sentences: \begin{itemize} \item $\tau$ is \emph{orderly} iff $\makesentence{\tau}$ is consistent, $\tau$ is non-empty, any two elements of $\tau$ are jointly inconsistent, and $\bot$ never occurs in $\tau$ except possibly as the final element. \item $\tau$ is \emph{direct} iff $\tau$ is orderly and there is an orderly list of elements of $\tau$ that has the same last element as $\tau$ and includes at least two elements of $\tau$, but does not include every element of $\tau$. \item $\tau$ is \emph{circuitous} iff $\tau$ is orderly, not direct, and has length at least 3. \end{itemize} \end{definition}